samuelmeuli/react-magnifier/README.md

 **React component for zooming in on images**

-* simple and customizable
+* Simple and customizable
-* supports touch screens
+* Supports touch screens
-* allows using different files for large image and magnifying glass (e.g. thumbnail and high-resolution image)
+* Allows different files for large image and magnifying glass (e.g. thumbnail and high-resolution image)

 → **[Demo](https://samuelmeuli.github.io/react-magnifier)**